Compare & Save on Your Property Survey Today

 Selling a Listed Building

 The process of selling a listed building is similar to the process of selling a house.
-However, there are a few extra things to consider such as the additional paperwork you’ll have to complete.
+However, there will be additional paperwork you’ll have to complete.

-When selling a listed building, you’ll have to give evidence of any alterations made with the proper permissions.
+You’ll need to provide evidence of any alterations made with the proper permissions.
 This includes changes both you and any previous owners have made.
-You may also have to provide receipts or insurance documents to prove that the work was carried out by specialised tradespeople.
-The correct techniques and materials must have also been used.
+You may also have to provide receipts or insurance documents to prove that work was carried out by specialised tradespeople.
+The correct techniques and materials must also have been used.

-If you discover any unlicensed work during the sale, you’ll have to apply for ‘retrospective permission’.
+If any unlicensed work is discovered during the sale, you will have to apply for ‘retrospective permission’.
 You may also be expected to pay a fine, even if the alterations were made by a previous owner.

-It’s advised you obtain these documents as early as possible as they can greatly increase the length of the selling process if missing.
+It’s advised that you obtain these documents as early as possible.
+The length of the selling process can greatly increase if any are missing.
 Some mortgage providers will also reject applications if the proper permissions aren’t in place.

 Save on Your Property Survey